-How Do Differences in Insurance Plans Impact Your Heart-Related Care Concerns?
+How Do Differences in Insurance Plans Impact Your Health Care Concerns?

-You cannot be dropped, turned down or charged more for health insurance because you have a heart-related problem.
-But insurance plans can have these costly differences:
+In Affordable Care Act (ACA) compliant plans, you cannot be dropped, turned down, or charged more for health insurance because you have a health-related problem.
+But comprehensive insurance plans can have many costly differences, based on how they structure four key areas: deductible, networks, drug tiers, and formulary.

-Deductible, Co-pays, and Co-insurance
+Deductible, Co-Pays, and Co-Insurance

-These are the out-of-pocket costs or costsharing amounts which you will pay.
+hese are the out-of-pocket costs or cost-sharing amounts which you will pay.
 To help you estimate these costs, make a list of the recurring medical expenses, including medicines, check-ups, physical therapy, and other procedures that can be planned in advance (such as knee replacements).
-If you have cardiovascular disease, it's worthwhile to review your "Explanation of Benefits" statements and overall medical costs.
+If you have chronic disease, it's worthwhile to review your "Explanation of Benefits" statements and overall medical costs.
 These records will help you to anticipate and better estimate potential costs during the enrollment period when choosing a plan.